taosdata/TDengine/docs/en/07-develop/03-insert-data/05-high-volume.md

 If the data source is Kafka, then the appication program is a consumer of Kafka, you can benefit from some kafka features to achieve high performance writing:

 1. Put the data for a table in single partition of single topic so that it's easier to put the data for each table together and write in batch
-2. Subscribe multiple topics to accumulate data toger.
+2. Subscribe multiple topics to accumulate data together.
-3. Add more consumers to increase the speed of data generation, thenincrease the number of wirting thredads to get higher writing speed.
+3. Add more consumers to gain more concurrency and throughput.
 4. Incrase the size of single fetch to increase the size of write batch.

 ### Tune TDengine